EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L6_template_workflow.md

 This process allows code development to be conducted on any device/VM with access to the repo (GitHub/GitLab).

-A template GitHub repo with sample code, k8s yaml files and a Docker build Github Action is available [here](https://github.com/EPCCed/template-EIDFGPU-workflow).
+A template GitHub repo with sample code, k8s yaml files and a Docker build Github Action is available in [in our user documentation](https://github.com/EPCCed/template-EIDFGPU-workflow).

 ### Create a job that downloads and runs the latest code version at runtime